Review of Measures Used for Evaluating Color Difference Models

 These 4 basic measures are scale invariant and symmetric, except for $CV$ which is not symmetric.
-Considering it's close relation with $\mathrm{STRESS}$ we can drop it from further consideration.
+Considering its close relation with $\mathrm{STRESS}$ we can drop it from further consideration.
 Only one of the remaining measures is also coordinate independent ($\mathrm{STRESS}$).
 Exploiting the coordinate independence we affinely transform both ellipses in the same way and so that one of them becomes a unit ball.
 Comparing these transformed ellipses is much easier, since the number of independent variables is reduced.
 Compared with the original results, the transformed results, labeled as $\bar{\gamma}_{\mu}$, $V_{AB,\mu}$, ${CV}_{\mu}$ are not exactly the same (see Fig.\ref{fig:coordinateIndependence}) but the changes are still modest.
 These transformation based measures are functions of a single parameter $\delta_{\mu}=\frac{\mu_{1}}{\mu_{2}}$ and the behavior is largely the same as for the general continuous measures (see Fig.\ref{fig:The-difference-measures-2}): $\bar{\gamma}_{\mu}$ is still on top, now followed by ${CV}_{\mu}$ and it turns out that $V_{AB,\mu}\approx\mathrm{STRESS}$.
 Considering this coincidence and the fact that $\mathrm{STRESS}$ is coordinate independent we can drop $V_{AB,\mu}$ too.